-Look for programs aimed at preventing loneliness.
-Memory care facilities have games and multisensory experiences tailored to residents with dementia to stop loneliness.
-Speak to a prospective community’s activity director and check out these senior living community tour tips to ensure your loved one will have the interaction they need.
+Look for programs aimed at preventing loneliness in seniors.
+Memory care facilities have games and multisensory experiences tailored to residents with dementia.
+Speak to a prospective community’s activity director and review memory care activity schedules to ensure the community is a good fit for your loved one’s interests.

 If you think senior living could help combat loneliness in your elderly loved one, reach out to one of our 400 local senior living experts at no cost to you.
 They can help guide you and your family through the process of finding the best community fit.

 This article was developed in conversation with Ardeshir Hashmi, MD, section chief of the Cleveland Clinic’s Center for Geriatric Medicine, as part of a series of articles featuring expert advice from Cleveland Clinic geriatricians.